Stefanie Michova x Hyundai SONATA Hybrid: #Microtravel from Seoul

 We might be surprised by the hidden treasures we find when we keep our eyes open and just go with the flow.
 STEFANIE MICHOVA

-Driving east out of Seoul along the Han River the landscape changes, with high-rise apartment buildings disappearing to reveal beautiful greenery.
-Stefanie notices a sign to a small succulent farm - of course they have to stop.
-It’s filled with hundreds of different colors and types of cacti, so with space in the trunk they stock up on plants.
+Driving east out of Seoul along with Han River the landscape changes, with high-rise apartment buildings disappearing to reveal beautiful greenery.
+Stefanie notices a sign to a small succulent farm - of course, they have to stop.
+It’s filled with hundreds of different colors and types of cacti, so with space in the trunk, they stock up on plants.

 “A good tip is to ask your friends for some recommendations,” Stefanie says.
 “We made a quick stop to look around this art museum, where galleries are interpreted as rooms in a house.
 It definitely gave me lots of inspiration for future home decor.”

 Roadside SnacksHopping back in the car, they head towards the mountains, spotting farmers with stalls on the side of the road with just-picked vegetables and fruit to buy.
 They stock up on corn, peaches, plums and cherries - perfect snacks for the rest of their journey.

 PyeongchangThis area may mostly be known for the 2018 Winter Olympics, but it’s equally breathtaking in the summer.
 “It’s truly amazing how completely different scenery can exist so close to home,” she says.
 Ggomi the dog makes the most of it, looking out of the car window and enjoying all the different scents in the fresh air.

 “This was a highlight of our trip.
 Together we watched the sunset over the hills, and the mist was caught between the mountain tops.
 Living in the city has meant I haven’t seen animals like sheep and cows in so long.
 It transported me back to growing up in Germany.
 It was a truly romantic experience that we will cherish for a long time.”